redstrate/redstrate.com/content/blog/deepvulkan1/index.md

 * Use manually adjusted light sizes.

 The first and last points are extremely easy, use a 32-bit floating point depth map, and you must be able to pass another light parameter to your shader.
-Where it get's interesting is how PCSS actually determines how to make shadows soft, or hard.
+Where it gets interesting is how PCSS actually determines how to make shadows soft, or hard.

 <example PCSS>